lingtalfi/Light_AjaxHandler/README.md

 History Log
 =============

+- 2.1.5 -- 2021-02-23

+    - switch to Light_EasyRoute open registration system

 - 2.1.4 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 2.1.3 -- 2020-12-04